AmosNimos/Battle-Cry/README.md

 - Each player make a new deck from their portion of the card lot before each game.
  -Each player swap deck after each match.

+> if mana should be used for the monster cost, i suggest their should be a single type of it.

 ### Card Design
 # the basic template:
 - Name of the card